 “I would see people on a five-day rafting trip change and relationships develop in surprisingly fast and deep ways,” he says.
 Over the course of the trips, he noticed how people’s stress decreased, they laughed more, and friendships formed quickly.
 “Even as a teenager, I thought a lot about this experience and what was leading to these changes,” he says.
 These initial questions helped Duerden discover his interest in learning exactly how experiences have the ability to shape people’s perception of an event.

-After serving a mission for The Church of Jesus Christ of Latter-Day Saints in Hamburg, Germany, Duerden decided to study German at BYU.
-However, through serendipitous connections and heartfelt prayer during his undergrad, Duerden connected with his future BYU Marriott coworker Mark Widmer when Widmer reached out for help organizing and running a wilderness program for disadvantaged kids.
+After serving a mission for The Church of Jesus Christ of Latter-day Saints in Hamburg, Germany, Duerden decided to study German at BYU.
+However, through serendipitous connections and heartfelt prayer during his undergrad, Duerden connected with a future BYU Marriott coworker, Mark Widmer, when Widmer reached out for help organizing and running a wilderness program for disadvantaged kids.
 It was while creating the program with Widmer that Duerden was introduced to an academic field that directly studied experiences.
 Duerden received his BA in German in 2003 but had finally found a field he was passionate about after helping create and design the wilderness program.

-As Duerden continued to learn from Widmer and other faculty in what was then BYU’s recreation management and youth leadership department, he realized what they were studying is how experiences impacted people—exactly what he had pondered years earlier during his time as a whitewater rafting guide.
+As Duerden continued to learn from Widmer and other faculty in what was then BYU’s recreation management and youth leadership department, he realized they were studying how experiences impacted people—exactly what he had pondered years earlier during his time as a white-water rafting guide.